6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 6. Ravelling

-It is the type of pavement failure that occurs due to continuous ingress of water thereby causing degradation of the topmost asphalt layer.
+The type of pavement failure occurs due to continuous water ingress, thereby causing degradation of the topmost asphalt layer.

-As ravelling progresses, the aggregate particles separate from the surface and leave behind eroded-like patches on the surface of the pavement.
+As raveling progresses, the aggregate particles separate from the surface and leave eroded-like patches on the pavement.

 1. Excessively porous asphalt